Yellow-Tailed Woolly Monkey

 Population number

-According to the Wikipedia resource, the last estimated population count of the Yellow-tailed woolly monkeys revealed a total population of less than 250 individuals.
-Currently, this species is classified as Critically Endangered (CR) and its numbers continue to decrease.
+According to the IUCN Red List, the total population size of the Yellow-tailed woolly monkey is around 1,000-10,000 individuals.
+Currently, this species is classified as Critically Endangered (CR) on the IUCN Red List, and its numbers today are decreasing.

 References